Search Close

 How will my project be judged?

-Your project will be judged based on three general criteria: historical quality, relation to the theme and clarity of presentation.
+Your project will be judged based on two general criteria: Historical Quality and Clarity of Presentation.

-• The last 20% of the evaluation comes from clarity of presentation and takes the organization, careful proofreading, and creativity of the project into account.
+• The last 20% of the evaluation comes from Clarity of Presentation and takes the organization, careful proofreading, and creativity of the project into account.

 Specific details related to evaluation can be found in the NHD rulebook.
 In all cases, the judge’s decision is final.